kioskprotocol/din/README.md

 * **`registerDIN`**
 * **`registerDINWithResolver`**

-Additionally, the **`DINRegistryUtils`** contract contains convenience methods to register multiple DINs at once since this will likely be a common task.
+In addition, the **`DINRegistryUtils`** contract contains convenience methods to register multiple DINs at once since this will likely be a common task:

 * **`selfRegisterDINs`**
 * **`selfRegisterDINsWithResolver`**